5l1v3r1/xss_fuzzer_console/README.md

 Check forms/input for URLs (currently only check a tags)<br>
 Make attack on main thread with a whole lot of progress output <br>
-Change maximum depth option, so that direct directory children receive the set depth, rather than getting decremented <br>
+Change maximum depth option, so that direct directory children receive the set depth, rather than getting decremented <br> Make it so that on first connection, for one of the parameterized url's query parameters, the html response will be saved for that AttackURL (kind of unintelligible).
+This will reduce at least one network connection per url <br>

 ###Small
+Add spider duration option <br>
 Add Attack Attempt Count option <br>
 Add Parameter Limit option <br>
 Spider output when finished <br>